 In the area, you’ll also find the Notre-Dame de Québec Basilica-Cathedral.
 Built in 1647, this National Historic Site of Canada is the country’s oldest church and its first minor basilica.

-Once voted the most beautiful street in Canada, Rue du Petit-Champlain is not to be missed.
-Don’t forget to check out the lovely colourful frescoes, depicting some of the city’s famous citizens, while roaming around lower town.
+Once voted the most beautiful street in Canada, Rue du Petit-Champlain is not to be missed in your 24-hour Quebec City itinerary.
+Don’t forget to check out the lovely colourful frescoes while roaming around Lower Town.
+The murals depict some of Quebec’s most famous citizens, including Félix Leclerc and Louis Joseph Papineau.

 The heart of Quebec City has plenty of restaurants, shops, cafes, and boutiques.
 The area around Quartier Petit Champlain is a the perfect spot to go shopping and to find delicious food.